NedelcuSebastian000/PizzaManagementSystemV2/README.md

 -Playlist manipulation

-By using /employees, the list of employees added so far.
+By using /employees, print the list of employees added so far.

 By using /help, all the features should appear in the Software application.